ttrefoni/DPHPT/README.md

 2. The script will prompt you for several pieces of information:

-Prompt 1: Asks for the publisher name this is equivalent to your Docker username or the Docker username of the owner of the repository you wish to use.
+Prompt 1: The publisher name, this is equivalent to your Docker username or the Docker username of the owner of the repository you wish to use.
 ```bash
 Enter the publisher name:
 ```